Bruno-SSC/Dessert-Shop/commit_log.md

 com11
     implemented the mobile animation of the confirmation modal slide in from the bottom. com12
-    what about checking the mixins?
-Animations?
+    Fixed the bug of desserts sticking in the cart after being reset to zero.
-    There is that bug where you decrease the quantity but it doesn't remove from cart as well.
+    Added a page animation for all elements.